Dr Hannah Bower, Churchill

 My current research projects continue this interdisciplinary approach.
 I have produced a series of articles investigating how human-engineered spectacles—performed by bodies and formed (or re-formed) in text—might function as fecund sites within medieval writings for intersections between different written and dramatic genres, literary forms and inhabited spaces.
 This recently led to the organisation of a conference called The Multimedia Craft of Wonder.

-At the same time, I am working on a second book project entitled 'Representing Rupture in Domestic Literature, 1300–1700: Tearing, Splitting, Cutting'.
-It explores acts of tearing, fragmenting, and dividing in different kinds of writing connected to medieval and early modern households, tracking the way that this recurring imagery changed across manuscript and print versions of works.
+At the same time, I am working on a second book project entitled 'Representing Rupture in Domestic Literature, 1300–1550'.
+It explores physical acts of tearing, cutting, and fragmenting in different kinds of writing connected to medieval and early modern households, tracking the way that this recurring imagery changed across versions of works.
 I explore how this imagery is used to ask fundamental questions about the relationship between family and fragmentation.
 My research so far suggests that, rather than simply being sensational or conventional, such imagery was a lively cognitive tool in many different genres for thinking about the precarities and strengths of domestic relationships, as well as a means of expressing what domestic connection and disconnection felt like.

 Research Interests